-In furtherance of the GPA's objectives, it is necessary to engage in certain financial transactions and contractual arrangements.
+In furtherance of the company's objectives, it is necessary to engage in certain financial transactions and contractual arrangements.
 The most appropriate legal structure through which to conduct these financial and contractual arrangements is a limited company.
-The National Executive Committee (NEC) has chosen to conduct these duties via the Gaelic Players Association DAC.
-The board of directors of this company is elected by the members of the GPA National Executive Committee and has an even split of male (6) and female (6) members.
+The National Executive Committee (NEC) of the Gaelic Players Association (GPA) has chosen to conduct these duties via the Gaelic Players Association (DAC (the company).
+The Board of Directors of this company is elected by the members of the NEC and has an even split of male (6) and female (6) members which include 5 independents and 7 NEC members.

 The Board of Directors has ultimate legal responsibility for this company and works to ensure good governance, with the help of its sub-committees.
-The NEC and the Board agree the overall strategic direction for the company.
+The NEC and the Board agree on the overall strategic direction for the company.
 The Board members are responsible for the monitoring, implementation, and oversight of the management of day-to-day operations of the company.